lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 logger.Information "I did a log!"
 ```

-This is a proper 3<sup>rd</sup> base logger according to my table, and while this works, there's still a few surprises ahead.
-My first issue with this approach is that I still had lots of tracing in my code that I didn't want to miss, and I also didn't want to convert to Serilog calls.
+This is a proper 3<sup>rd</sup> base logger according to the table above, and while this works, there's still a few surprises ahead.

+My first issue with this approach is that I still have lots of tracing in my code that I don't want to miss, and I also don't want to convert to Serilog calls.
 In fact, some trace messages were being generated by referenced projects beyond my responsibility.
 Thankfully, Serilog has a sink for that:

 ```fsharp
 // this listener enables logging of trace events